-Just look at the ecommerce growth rates: furniture and appliances certainly aren’t making the cut.
-Meanwhile, consumers have spent more than 569 million on fashion-related items, which means they already have their choice of trusted store.
+Just look at the top online shopping categories: furniture and appliances certainly aren’t making the cut.
+Meanwhile, consumers have spent more than 759 billion on fashion-related items, which means they already have their choice of trusted store.

 3. Identify Online Products That Customers Will Buy Repeatedly

 Sometimes one-off online orders are the best, but if you’re choosing products with small profit margin, relying on many people buying your product once is not the best strategy for longevity.

 Think of online products that people will repeatedly buy from you over time and build brand loyalty with them.
 Cosmetics, clothing, and party supplies are examples of products that people will need many times during the year.

 Targeting them with remarketing campaigns after their first purchase, and following up with personalized email marketing will create a great relationship that will lead them back to you in the future.

 The lifetime value of these customers can be higher than all your one-off customers if you plan your retouch campaign to suit them.

 Social media is a great place to look for evidence of customer demand.
 Searching for the name of your chosen product on YouTube is a great way to find out whether people are doing unboxing reviews or going viral with video testimonials.
 You can also check out the comments on videos to see if there are any issues with the product you need to be aware of.

 Don’t forget other social media channels like Facebook and Instagram.
 You can use Facebook search to check out which videos are going viral in your industry, or for a certain keyword.
 You’ll also be able to customize your search to find out where certain words are trending most.

 Instagram also gives you an amazing way to look into products.
 All you need to do is look for terms relevant to your industry in the search bar.
 Check out products that are getting a lot of attention from people in your space.